paritytech/substrate/bin/utils/subkey/README.md

 ### Inspecting a key

-If you have *some data* about a key, `subkey inpsect` will help you discover more information about this key.
+If you have *some data* about a key, `subkey inpsect` will help you discover more information about it.

 If you have **secrets** that you would like to verify for instance, you can use: